cgoliver/rnaglib/docs/source/tutorials/tuto_custom_task.rst

 1. Create the task's dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each task needs to define which RNAs to use.
+Each task needs to define which RNAs among all RNAs in the PDB to use.
 Typically this involves filtering a whole dataset of available RNAs by certain attributes to retain only the ones that contain certain annotations or pass certain criteria (e.g. size, origin, resolution, etc.).

-You are free to do this in any way you like as long as after ``Task.process()`` is called, a list of ``.json`` graphs storing the RNA annotations the task needs is dumped into ``{root}/dataset``.
+You are free to do this in any way you like as long as after ``Task.process()`` is called, an ``RNADataset`` object with the relevant RNAs is returned.

 To make things easier you can take advantage of the ``rnaglib.Tranforms`` library which provides funcionality for manipulating datasets of RNAs.